cashbox-laravel/core/README.md

 }
 ```

 * `cashier:check` - Launching a re-verification of payments with a long processing cycle.
+Payments created for the previous day and earlier will be checked 1 time per hour.
 * `cashier:refund` - Launching the command to check payments for refunds.

 You can specify any start time for the `cashier:check` command, but we recommend using the call every thirty minutes.